luoxianchong/Source/HashMap.md

     /* ------------------------------------------------------------ */
     // LinkedHashMap support

-    /*
-     * The following package-protected methods are designed to be
-     * overridden by LinkedHashMap, but not by any other subclass.
-     * Nearly all other internal methods are also package-protected
-     * but are declared final, so can be used by LinkedHashMap, view
-     * classes, and HashSet.
-     */

     // Create a regular (non-tree) node
     Node<K,V> newNode(int hash, K key, V value, Node<K,V> next) {
         return new Node<>(hash, key, value, next);